-At our school we recognise that children with special educational needs and disabilities (SEND) can face additional safeguarding challenges.
-This policy reflects the fact that additional barriers can exist when recognising abuse and neglect in this group of children.
-This can include:
+At our setting we recognise that children with special educational needs (SEN) and disabilities can face additional safeguarding challenges.
+This policy reflects the fact

-- · assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - children with SEN and disabilities can be disproportionally impacted by things like bullying- without outwardly showing any signs; and - communication barriers and difficulties in overcoming these barriers.
+- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - children with SEN and disabilities can be disproportionally impacted by things like bullying without outwardly showing any signs; - communication barriers and difficulties in overcoming these barriers.

-22. Types of abuse and neglect
+Types of abuse and neglect

-All school staff should be aware that abuse, neglect and safeguarding issues are rarely standalone events that can be covered by one definition or label.
+All school and college staff should be aware that abuse, neglect and safeguarding issues are rarely standalone events that can be covered by one definition or label.
 In most cases multiple issues will overlap with one another.